 Botley Health Routes

-The Centre for Sustainable Healthcare is working with the local health centre and community organisations to promote health walks in Botley.
-Our community map is a great resource for community members and visitors to enjoy all of the amazing green spaces Botley has to offer.
+The Centre for Sustainable Healthcare worked with the local health centre and community organisations to promote health walks in Botley, just west of Oxford.
+Our Botley Health Routes map is a great resource for community members and visitors to enjoy the green spaces in this neighbourhood.

-You can see suggested walking routes from Botley Library- located at West Way Square- to parks, meadows and woodlands.
+You can see suggested walking routes departing from Botley Library, at West Way Square, to parks, meadows and woodlands.
 The map also includes local cafes and community centres.
-Download it below.
+For the times of local group walks in Botley click here.

-This is an ancient hay meadow with a wide variety of wildflowers, making it attractive to bees and butterflies.
+This ancient hay meadow has a wide variety of wildflowers, making it attractive to bees and butterflies.
 Willow Walk, created at the site in 1880 and opened to the public in the 1920s, is a great way to see the area and connect to Oxford’s city centre.
-For more information visit oxfordpreservation.org.uk
+For more information, see the Oxford Preservation Trust website.

-From its highest point, the park offers views of the Thames floodplain and the city.
+From its highest point, the park offers views of the Thames floodplain and the city of Oxford.
 Find mature trees and spot birds such as kestrels and green woodpeckers.
-Visit raleighpark.org.uk for information on routes and wildlife.
+The park’s website offers information on routes and wildlife.

 Seacourt Nature Park

-A small reserve next to Seacourt stream.
-The grassland is home to many rabbits and native plants.
-For more information visit oxford.gov.uk
+A small reserve next to Seacourt Stream.
+The grassland is home to many rabbits and native plants, find out more here.

 Longmoor Brake Trail